soulspace-org/overarch/doc/design.md

 A: Implicit boundaries make the model more succinct.
    A boundary should be rendered for model elements from a higher level containing children on the level of the diagram.
-   E.g. a system with containers should be rendered as a system boundary containing the containers.
+   For example a system with containers should be rendered as a system boundary containing the containers.

    Explicit boundaries make sense for grouping elements, e.g. for bounded contexts or for enterprise boundaries.

-   So the model should support explicit boundaries and views should also render implicit boundaries for higher level elements referenced in a specific view.
+   So the model should support explicit boundaries and views should also render implicit boundaries for higher level elements referenced in a specific view, for example in the C4 container and component views.

 Q: **Shall relations between low level elements (e.g. components) and the outside world (e.g. users or external systems) be promoted/merged into higher levels in the relevant diagram?**